czarandy/mtgptresults/README.md

+# WARNING

+This project is no longer actively maintained.
+If you are interested in becoming the primary maintainer, please [e-mail me](https://github.com/czarandy).

 # MTG PT Results

 A static site showing results for every MTG Pro Tour (as much as we've been able